Dynamic Table Overview

 Computing Cost

-These refresh operations consume computing resources.
+Both types of refresh operations consume computing resources.

 Storage Cost

-Dynamic tables also require storage space to save their materialized results.
-Like regular tables, dynamic tables support:
+Dynamic Tables also require storage space to save their materialized results.
+Like regular tables, Dynamic Tables support:

-Refresh Schedule Settings Period
+Refresh Schedule Settings

 The speed of incremental refresh mainly depends on two factors: